9 Clouds Automotive Marketing Blog

 The monthly SUV carousel ad of 2016 will become an automatically generated ad with a budget that increases and decreases along with OEM incentives, number of SUV leads, and traffic to SUV pages on your website.
 Additionally, this hypothetical SUV carousel will have videos in it, and it'll be shown to just the right people.

 Dynamic, automated Facebook advertising sounds complicated, but it's really not too far away.
 Third-party tools like Smartly and Kenshoo will bring (even more) automation to Facebook advertising for dealerships in 2017.

 Wherever your Facebook advertising strategy takes your dealership in 2017, 9 Clouds is happy to help.
 Contact us any time.

-Looking for more insight on the marketing trends coming for auto dealers in 2017?
+Looking for more insight on Facebook ads for auto dealers in 2017, or beyond?

 9 Clouds Live Season 1: Facebook covers exactly that.
 Join us for the must know tips and tricks to make haphazard online efforts into a winning strategy.